More than Just Talk: The Purpose and Benefits of Meetings

 Meeting Purpose #3: Feedback

-Let’s start with a caveat: we actually prefer the term “feedforward,” which means providing constructive, forward-looking suggestions and observations designed to help team members grow.
+Let’s start with a caveat: We actually prefer the term “feedforward,” which means providing constructive, forward-looking suggestions and observations designed to help team members grow.
 This approach is different from feedback, which is often weighted with criticism of things past and rarely offers positive solutions.

 Anyone responsible for delivering feedback must do all they can to ensure that not only is the substance constructive (we refer to this as truthful, specific, and positive) but also preemptively eliminates the need for having the same conversation twice.